-Scanning for the tracks on a disc:

-Quickly push and release "SCAN".
+Scanning the tracks on a disc: Quickly push and release "SCAN".
 "SCAN" will appear on the display and the player will scan all the tracks on the disc you are listening to.
-If you hear a beep, you held the button too long, and the player will scan the first tracks of all the discs in the magazine.
-To select a track, push the "SCAN" a second time.
+If you hear a beep, you held the button too long, and the player will scan the first track of all the discs in the magazine.
+To select a track, push "SCAN" again.
 If the player scanned all the tracks on the disc, it will stop scanning.
+Compact disc auto changer only-

-Scanning for the first tracks of all the discs in the magazine:
+Scanning the first track of all the discs in the magazine:

-Push and hold "SCAN" until you hear a beep.
-"D·SCAN" will appear on the display and the player will perform the first track of the next disc.
-To select a disc, push the "SCAN" a second time.
+Push "SCAN" until you hear a beep.
+"SCAN" will appear on the display and the player will perform the first track of the next disc.
+To select a disc, push the "SCAN" again.
 If the player has scanned all the discs, it will stop scanning.